-In order for organizations to maintain their status they must demonstrate nonprofit compliance with government regulations.
-We explore key ways to remain compliant.
+In order for nonprofit organizations to maintain their 501(c)(3) status they must demonstrate compliance with government regulations.

 Accounting Practices for Nonprofit Compliance